Ayushparikh-code/Web-dev-mini-projects/Battery Indicator/README.md

 # Battery Indicator App

-This is a battery indicator app which is used to battert percentage of the system.
+This is a battery indicator app which is used to know battery percentage of the system.

 ![battery-indicator](https://github.com/Jagannath8/Web-dev-mini-projects/blob/battery/Battery%20Indicator/light.jpg)